Contact

 3. Drafting and filing the petition

-4. Possible provisional measures
+4. Requesting provisional measures if necessary

 5. Defense and court hearing